athack-ctf/chall2025-apocalypse/HACKME.md

 ---

 There is an AI robots apocalypse in the city.
-The steps to stop the apocalpyse and how to survive after the apocalpyse are hidden in the computer that is in the physics lab of Concordia University.
+The steps to stop the apocalypse and how to survive after the apocalypse are hidden in the computer that is in the physics lab of Concordia University.

 `[physicslab.webp]`